jhbertra/training-day-1/README.md

 Casts a vote for a governance action.
 See [How to vote](#how-to-vote)

+### `write-rationale`

+Copies the rationale template file to a file specific to your user.

 ## How to vote

 ### 1. Run all necessary prerequisites

 You must run `gen-hot` and `authorize-hot` before you can vote.
 Note there will be a delay after running `authorize-hot` before you can vote.
 You can check by running `show-membership`.
 If the output says `MemberAuthorized`, you can vote.

 ### 2. Find out the Tx ID and Action Index of the governance action you want to vote for.